A Signal Peptide Missense Mutation Associated With Nicotine Dependence Alters Î±2*-Nicotinic Acetylcholine Receptor Function

 Digital Object Identifier (DOI)

 Dash, Bhagirathi; Lukas, Ronald J.; and Li, Ming D., "A Signal Peptide Missense Mutation Associated With Nicotine Dependence Alters Î±2*-Nicotinic Acetylcholine Receptor Function" (2014).
-Neurobiology.
+Translational Neuroscience.
 182.